viniciusfonsecapr/development-challenge-two/README.md

 # Development challenge

-Medcloud's challenge for the general development internship vacancy.
+Medcloud's challenge for Dev Full Stack.

 ## Goal

-- To develop a web application to insert and list patient's information using a cloud database.
+- To develop a web application to manage patient registers (Patient's name, birth date, email and address) using a cloud database.

 ## Required